Lyle McCombs breaks a tackle against USF.

 What have you seen as the biggest factor to the number of sacks taken in recent weeks?

 "I think because (Johnny McEntee) is a new quarterback, defensive coordinators and head coaches feel like because he is an inexperienced guy they want to see if he can handle the pressure.
 I think that's pretty typical.
-South Florida came in with a couple of new pressures and once we saw them, we got them straightened out on the sideline and at halftime.
-After that we were fine.
-Sometimes you have to see those (blitzes) once or twice to figure it out."

 How does the defense's mindset change from playing very mobile QBs the last two weeks?